plkinon/familytreemaker/README.md

 Installation
 ------------

-Simply clone the repo.
+1. Clone the repo.

-This script outputs a graph descriptor in DOT format.
-To make the image containing the graph, you will need a graph drawer such as [GraphViz][1].
+2. Create and activate a virtual environment

+    ```bash
+    python3.12 -m venv .venv
+    source .venv/bin/activate
+    ```

+3. Install the local Python package using pip in editable mode:
+    ```bash
+    pip install --editable .
+    ```

 Usage
 -----

 The sample family descriptor `LouisXIVfamily.txt` is here to show you the usage.
-Simply run:
+With the activated environment, simply run:

 ```bash
 python scripts/create.py -a 'Louis XIV' LouisXIVfamily.txt | dot -Tpng -o LouisXIVfamily.png
 ```